rmclanton/DS310_public/Project_1.md

 it could detect feverish people and then only count possible infections when those people break social distancing protocol.

-## do you think implementing a face mask detector could add value to a social distancing detector?
+## Do you think implementing a face mask detector could add value to a social distancing detector?
 While integrating mask detection is interesting for statistics, I don't think it will help to determine infections.
 Yes, it's less likely you'll infect someone if you're wearing a mask.
 But it isn't a 100% guarantee.
 It would however be helpful to look at how many people are obeying the mask wearing guidelines as well as social distancing guidelines.